 Natural Language Processing (NLP)

 AI is being used to develop robots that can perform a wide range of tasks, from manufacturing to healthcare.
-Robots that can learn from experience and interact with humans are becoming increasingly common.
+Robots that can learn from their own experiences and communicate with humans are .becoming more and more common

 AI is being used in finance to analyze market trends and to make investment decisions.
 It is also being used to detect fraud and to develop new trading strategies.